psholtz/MIT-6.087/Section-2/exercise2-05.md

 z <-- -1
 ```

-The expressions could perhaps be expressed more succinctly using parentheses:
+The expressions could perhaps be expressed more clearly using parentheses:

 ```c
 y = (++x) + y;